-This course focuses on functional treatment of common symptoms of mild traumatic brain injury (mTBI) across the continuum of settings, from acute care to outpatient care to return to school and work.
+This is Part 2 of a two-part series.
+This back-to-basics course focuses on functional treatment of common symptoms of mild traumatic brain injury (mTBI) across the continuum of settings, from acute care to outpatient care to return to school and work.
 Methods of engaging and empowering survivors, including motivational interviewing, are discussed.

 - After this course, participants will be able to identify common symptoms of mild traumatic brain injury and treatment ideas for each.